s-matyukevich/raspberry-pi-os/docs/lesson05/rpi-os.md

 Right now we are in the middle of execution of a kernel thread that was created by forking from the init task.
 In the previous lesson we've discussed the forking process, and we've seen that a small area (`pt_regs` area) was reserved at the top of the stack of the newly created task.
 This is the first time we are going to use this area: we will save manually prepared processor state there.
 This state will have exactly the same format as `kernel_exit` macro expects and its structure is described by the [pt_regs](https://github.com/s-matyukevich/raspberry-pi-os/blob/master/src/lesson05/include/fork.h#L21) struct.

-The following fields of the `pt_regst` struct are initialized in the `move_to_user_mode` function.
+The following fields of the `pt_regs` struct are initialized in the `move_to_user_mode` function.

 * `pc` It now points to the function that needs to be executed in the user mode. `kernel_exit`  will copy `pc` to the `elr_el1` register, thus making sure that we will return to the `pc` address after performing exception return.
 * `pstate` This field will be copied to `spsr_el1` by the `kernel_exit` and becomes the processor state after exception return is completed.
 [PSR_MODE_EL0t](https://github.com/s-matyukevich/raspberry-pi-os/blob/master/src/lesson05/include/fork.h#L9) constant, which is copied to the `pstate` field, is prepared in such a way that exception return will be made to EL0 level.
 We already did the same trick in the lesson 2 when switching from EL3 to EL1.
 * `stack` `move_to_user_mode`  allocates a new page for the user stack and sets `sp` field to point to the top of this page.

 `task_pt_regs` function is used to calculate the location of the `pt_regs` area.
-Because of the way how we initialized current kernel thread, we are sure that after it finished `sp` will point right before the `pt_regs` area.
+Because of the way we initialized the current kernel thread, we are sure that after it finished `sp` will point right before the `pt_regs` area.
 This happens in the middle of the [ret_from_fork](https://github.com/s-matyukevich/raspberry-pi-os/blob/master/src/lesson05/src/entry.S#L188) function.

 ```
 .globl ret_from_fork